The AUC’s electronic filing tool used to manage, search and upload application documents

 Submissions are due June 26, 2025.

-The AUC will a draft blackline version of Rule 024 for public comment.
+The AUC will draft a blackline version of Rule 024 for public comment.

 The AUC will issue the final revised Rule 024 after considering the feedback received on the draft blackline.